tslocke/hobocookbook/manual/dryml-guide.markdown

     </page>
 {: .dryml}

 There is a nice shorthand for the second case.
-For exaery parameter, your tag also supports a special `without` attribute.
+For every parameter, your tag also supports a special `without` attribute.
 This is exactly equivalent to the previous example, but much more readable:

     <page without-heading/>
 {: .dryml}